Observations While Traveling

 - In a relationship: Traveling is a powerful form of myth making: And myth making is a powerful form of constructing a positive future.[6]

-- My identity is in extreme flux while traveling as are the relationships through which I construct my identity.
+- My identity is in extreme flux while traveling, as are the relationships through which I construct my identity.
 Just as facts have to be stabilized by mobilizing the right actors and this stabilization being a somewhat precarious process that involves more than just the actor (taken as the subject) constructing a given fact (taken as the object).
-While traveling, I have to deal with the fact that less actors are being mobilized by me.[7]
-Instead I'm the one being mobilized.
+While traveling, I have to deal with the fact that fewer actors are being mobilized by me.[7]
+Instead, I'm the one being mobilized.
 And that means that I can't guarantee the same identity to my loved ones or myself: I tend to be more volatile and less predictable, even to myself.[8]

 I like to think that I offer a "compatibility layer" around all this more complicated aspect to my worldview. ↩︎